SylloBio-NLI: Evaluating Large Language Models on Biomedical Syllogistic Reasoning: Conclusions

 \section{Conclusions}

 In this work, we proposed a novel methodological framework, SylloBio-NLI, designed to evaluate the syllogistic reasoning capabilities of state-of-the-art LLMs within the biomedical domain.
 Through comprehensive analysis across 28 syllogistic schemes, we assessed the performance of eight different models under varying conditions, including zero-shot and few-shot settings.

 Our results show that both techniques exhibit high sensitivity to superficial lexical variations, highlighting a dependency between reliability, models' architecture, and pre-training regime.
-Overall, our evaluation indicates that, while few-shot strategies have the potential to elicit syllogistic reasoning in LLMs, existing models are still far from achieving the robustness and consistency required for safe biomedical NLI applications.
+Overall, our evaluation indicates that, while few-shot strategies have the potential to elicit syllogistic reasoning in LLMs, existing models are still far from achieving the robustness and consistency required for safe biomedical NLI applications in specialised domains.